jakepeery/go-deep-dive-slides/go-pointers-presentation.md

 - Returning a pointer can signal "no value" (`nil`), but be careful:
   - Dereferencing a `nil` pointer causes a panic.
-  - Go can't handle a pointer to a nil value directly.
 - Example:
   ```go
   func findEvenPointer(x int) *int {